Related Links

 2. Three of the plates are controls to make sure your bacterial lawns grow well and evenly.
 Label these plates: Control #1, Control #2, and Control #3.

 3. The other plates are your actual acne medication trial plates.
 Divide each plate into four equally sized quadrants with the permanent marker.
-See Figure 3 below for an example.
+See Figure 3 for an example.

 • Label one quadrant on each plate Water.
 This will be your negative control.